kaungyeehein/KoK-s-Note/K-Note/Cloud/PCA.md

         - Zero production impact (Cost and operational overhead)
         - Testing new backend features by using the production load
         - Reduced deployment risk
+- Migrate to Cloud
+    - Lift and Shift (Minimal change)
+    - Improve and Move (Little change, monolith to microservices)
+    - Remove and Replace (Complete change, redesigning and rewriting)

 ---